Skip to content

 Controllers

-HTTP controller factories and request/response payload types for advanced wiring.
-Most applications rely on LitestarAuth plus the canonical litestar_auth.oauth.create_provider_oauth_controller(...) login helper instead of mounting these directly.
+HTTP controller factories for advanced wiring.
+Most applications rely on LitestarAuth plus OAuthConfig for the default plugin-owned OAuth route table instead of mounting these directly.

-Use this module when you need the explicit escape hatch: custom OAuth path prefixes, direct user-manager wiring, or another non-canonical route table.
+Use this module when you need direct controller ownership: custom OAuth path prefixes, direct user-manager wiring, or another custom route table.

 litestar_auth.controllers